UTAustin-SwarmLab/UTAustin-SwarmLab.github.io/_posts/2025-09-10-FairSynergy.md

 We introduce FairSynergy, a novel framework to allocate cloud resources fairly across the intelligent heterogeneous agents.
 - **Diminishing Marginal Returns:** We empirically show that learning and inference curves across vision and language models consistently have the same concave pattern: accuracy improves with more resources (e.g., model size, data, compute) but with diminishing returns.
 - **Fair Allocation in ML:** With a concave objective, Network Utility Maximization (NUM) is the natural fit.
 It mathematically implies the condition turns into an intuitive policy: allocate so each agent’s next unit of resource yields the same marginal accuracy gain.
 - **Cobb-Douglas:** Like capital and labor in production, compute/model capacity and labeling/data curation both drive accuracy, each with diminishing returns and substitution.
-We form a multivariate utility captures this to co-allocate the resources.
+We form a multivariate utility capturing this to co-allocate the resources.
 (Figs. 5–6)

 <figure style="text-align: center;">
     <img src="{{site.baseurl}}/images/post/FS_concavetraining.png" alt="Concave Training" height="auto" style="margin: auto; display: block;">